carlosccb/carlosccb.github.io/tfs/index.md

 ## MSc thesis

-Here is what I worked on for my MSc and my BSc thesis ([code available on GitHub](https://github.com/carlosccb/Ordinal-Clasification-with-Residual-Networks)).
+Here I show what I worked on for my MSc and my BSc thesis ([code available](https://github.com/carlosccb/Ordinal-Clasification-with-Residual-Networks)).
 Both are presented here as a single thing, but in reality the work was incremental and one continued where the other left off.
+This work was originally presented in July of 2019.

 In this page, although abridged, almost everything presented in my MSc thesis is included, and it's quite a lot of text.
 I would recommend reading (or skimming) the [abstract](#abstract) and then heading to the [experimental results](#experimental-results) and [conclusions](#conclusions) sections to get a general sense of the work.